web3goals/answer-2-earn-prototype/README.md

-The project has moved to [organization](https://github.com/answer-2-earn).
+The project has been moved to the [organization](https://github.com/answer-2-earn).